-6) Letters of reference from people who have known you for many years and will write nice things about you.
+6) Letters of reference from people who have known you for many years and will write positive thing about you.

-Draft a letter requesting disclosure to the local crown in charge of your matter.
+At this point you should draft a letter requestion disclosure to the local crown in charge of your matter.
 The following links shed light on how to review the disclosure and any

 Never plead guilty when you believe the crown cannot prove the charge beyond all reasonable doubt.
 You can change a not guilty plea to a guilty plea later on.
 You cannot do the opposite.

 If you are guilty and the crown can prove it, you can still negotiate with the crown to get a better deal.
-Trials are risky and costly.
+Trials are risky and costly events.
 The crown will give you credit for pleading guilty.
-The more you convince the crown of the weaknesses in their evidence the better the crown's position sentencing will be if you plead guilty.
+The more you convince the crown of the weaknesses in their evidence the better the deal they will offer you in return for a guilty plea.
 Whatever the crown promises you it is the judge who decides your sentance based on section 718 of the Criminal Code and the Criminal Code Sentencing Tables.
 The crown will not offer you a deal they believe the judge will reject.

 Heneceforth we assume you are pleading not guilty.
 Your trail will be heard by a Judge without any jury unless the maximum possible period of imprisonment you face is greater than 5 years.
 In this case Section 11f) of the Charter of Rights guarantees you a choice between a jury or just a Judge.
 This choice does not have to be made at plea.
-A Judge makes it easier and simpler to conduct the trial.
-It could be better to choose a jury if you believe that people would be sympathetic to you (or really hate the police/victim/crown witnesses).
+A Judge makes it easier and simpler to conduct the trial, more importantly a judge will help level the playing field between you and the crown attorney.
+It could be better to choose a jury when you believe people would be sympathetic to you or hate the police or victim.

 To win you need to make a plan of how you will establish reasonable doubt.
 This plan could be as simple as casting doubt on the crown's case.
 Perhaps the eyeball witnesses cannot identify you beyond all reasonable doubt.
 Perhaps the crown cannot prove you knowingly possessed any narcotics.
 Whatever your theory consider doing some of the following: